 - Tasks completed per user

-Split's web-console can get crowded, and we are constantly trying to improve this experience.
+Split's user interface can get crowded, and we are constantly trying to improve this experience.
 Below are some tips to help stay organized as a team.

-Tags: Add tags to splits to associate them with projects, teams, features.
-For example, multiple splits for the same feature should all utilize the same tag for better filtering.
+Tags: Add tags to feature flags to associate them with projects, teams, features.
+For example, multiple feature flags for the same feature should all utilize the same tag for better filtering.
 You may want to indicate where the feature is built.
 Tags are case sensitive, and lowercase is recommended.
 For example:

-Owners: At a minimum, the split creator will be an owner (along with Admins).
-Typically, an engineer and PM will both 'own' a split.
+Owners: At a minimum, the feature flag creator will be an owner (along with Admins).
+Typically, an engineer and PM will both own a feature flag.
 Segments and metrics may only have a single owner, and are less likely to change.
 Groups, such as an engineering team, are also useful to make as owners.

-Starring: Star any splits that you would like to surface easily.
-Starring is isolated to you, so it's a good way for an individual to drill into currently used splits.
+Starring: Star any feature flags that you would like to surface easily.
+Starring is isolated to you, so it's a good way for an individual to drill into currently used feature flags.

-Traffic Type: While not the primary use for Traffic Type, you can use it as a way to filter in on a specific set of splits.
+Traffic Type: While not the primary use for Traffic Type, you can use it as a way to filter in on a specific set of feature flags.

 You may want to tag objects that need to be deleted as a reminder, depending on your process, or as a check before taking action.
 For example:

-- Splits should only be deleted if they have the tag
+- Feature flags should only be deleted if they have the tag

-- Please confirm with a member of the appropriate team before removing any splits.
+- Please confirm with a member of the appropriate team before removing any feature flags.